-Active attacker preparedness
+Active attacker training

 Despite the best attempts to stay vigilant, active shooter incidents regrettably occur at public locations throughout the United States with increasing frequency.
-While you're statistically more likely to be struck by lightning than to encounter an active shooter, it is always best to be prepared.

 Active attacker safety tips